Bennifer Is Back On! J-Lo, Ben Affleck Back Together Again?

 “The website’s questionable source further purports that the actor wanted to cast his ex in his most recent movie, Live By Night, but estranged wife Jennifer Garner forbid him from working withe her.
 “Jen was always paranoid about J. Lo and it looks like she was right,” the “insider” adds.
 But Gossip Cop checked in with a reliable source close to Affleck, who exclusively assures us there’s “no truth” to the claim he’s seeing Lopez again.
 A rep for the singer also tells us the story is “false.”
 Unfortunately, we’re not surprised by the webloid’s completely inaccurate report.
 Gossip Cop previously busted the site for falsely alleging Garner was begging Affleck to “silence” Lopez from talking about them in the press.
 There was no truth to that tale, and the same goes for this latest one.”

-We, personally, would love it if Bennifer was a thing again — they did make a cute couple, after all.
+Many would love it if Bennifer was a thing again — they did make a cute couple, after all.
 However, it may not be possible, all things considered, between their two very busy careers.

 Leave your thoughts about the rebirth of Bennifer in the comments below.